dseguy/phptips/tips/variable_optimisation.rst

 The first is omitted : there are no operations.

-The second is skipped : no need to execute its second term
+The second is skipped : no need to execute the second term of the ``or``.

 The third is reporting a warning.

+Of course, an assignation is not reported with an undefined variable, as it will be set.
+Although, may be reusage of a variable could be reported.

 .. image:: ../images/variable_optimisation.png